-HACSB provides affordable housing assistance to more than 10,000 families throughout the County of San Bernardino through the Public Housing program, the Housing Choice Voucher Programs, and special programs such as the Continuum of Care (formerly known as Shelter Plus Care), Veterans Administration Supportive Housing (VASH) vouchers, Mainstream, and our authority-owned multi-family portfolio.
+HACSB provides rental assistance to more than 10,600 families throughout the County of San Bernardino through HUD-funded programs including the Housing Choice Voucher Program, special programs such as the Continuum of Care (formerly known as Shelter Plus Care), Veterans Administration Supportive Housing (VASH) vouchers, Mainstream, Emergency Housing Vouchers (EHV), and our HACSB rental units.
 We provide families a stepping stone through difficult economic times and, in conjunction with community partners, assist them on their path to economic independence.

 In September 2016, the Housing Authority of the City of Upland (UHA) and HACSB applied to the U.S. Department of Housing and Urban Development (HUD) for the voluntary transfer of UHA's Housing Choice Voucher and Public Housing programs to HACSB effective July 1, 2017.
 The application was approved by HUD for the Housing Choice Voucher program on June 16, 2017, and for the Public Housing program on June 29, 2017.
 The process resulted in the transfer of 98 Public Housing units and 624 Housing Choice Vouchers from UHA to HACSB on July 1, 2017.
-Thereafter, HACSB assumed responsibility for both programs and began providing all services to the families served through those programs.
-Information about the transferred units and families and how HACSB's moving to Work initiatives apply to those units and families is included in this Plan.
-HACSB intends to convert the Public Housing site, Los Olivos, to project-based voucher assistance through the Rental Assistance Demonstration (RAD) program.
-Additionally, in May 2021 HACSB was allocated 455 new vouchers under the new Emergency Housing Voucher (EHV) program.
+Those programs then became part of HACSB's MTW HCV and PH programs.
+In May 2022, HACSB was approved to convert the Upland Public Housing site, Los Olivos, to project-based voucher assistance through the Rental Assistance Demonstration (RAD) program.
+That conversion is reflected in this Plan.

+Additionally, in May 2021 HACSB was allocated 455 new vouchers under the Emergency Housing Voucher (EHV) program.
 This new rental assistance program, which was created through the American Rescue Plan Act (ARPA) of 2021, helps families locate rental housing and provides financial assistance to make their rent affordable.
 70,000 Emergency Housing Vouchers will be administered by Housing Authorities across the country.
 ARPA authorizes the EHV program and related funding through September 30, 2030.
 Housing authorities are not permitted to re-issue Emergency Housing Vouchers after September 30, 2023.
+EHV is a referral-based program, and eligible families must be referred to HACSB either through the San Bernardino County Coordinated Entry System (CES) or by a victim services provider (VSP) who is not a member of the County's Continuum of Care (COC).
+EHV is a special program and generally not subject to a MTW agency's local MTW activities.
+However, HUD permits MTW agencies to request approval from HUD's Office of Housing Voucher Programs to apply approved MTW activities to EHVs they administer.
+HACSB requested and was granted waiver authority to apply certain local MTW activities to the EHV program.
+More information about the applicability of HACSB MTW activities to the EHV program is included in Section IV - Approved Activities.